 - 1Assuming that all real estate agents are the same

-2. Hiring an agent because they recommend the highest asking price
+- 2Hiring a real estate agent because they recommend the highest asking price

 - 3Hiring the agent that agrees to the lowest commission

-More exposure equals more demand, more demand equals increase sale price, increased sale price equals more money in your pocket.
-If an agent doesn't have enough money to spend on marketing, you're actually going to put less money in your pocket.
+It is natural to want to make as much money as you can from the sale of your home.
+Many home sellers think that they will net more money by hiring the agent that charges the lowest fee.
+This is not accurate.
+If an agent is taking less commission, they have less money to spend on marketing and other services.
+If an agent doesn't have enough money to spend on marketing, you're actually going to put less money in your pocket...not more.
 It's not about how much the agent charges, it's about how much you net.
 Just because you pay a reduced commission does not mean you will net more money.

-Something else to think about, if the agent caves in and reduces their commission, how quickly will they cave in when negotiating on your behalf?
+If an agent caves in and reduces their commission, how quickly will they cave in when negotiating on your behalf?
 Do you want a strong negotiator?
 The top agents are not the cheapest, but will likely sell your home for more money, and in less time.
 It costs a lot money to be able to market your home aggressively, and to provide top notch services.

 - 4Listing your home before it's ready

 It is said that for every listing an agent takes, they should be able to generate at least one buyer closing from that listing even if the buyer does not buy your home.
 Agents want as many signs in yards as possible so they can generate more buyer leads.
 The problem with these agents is that they are looking out for their best interest, and not yours.
 At the listing appointment, their main goal is to get you to sign a contract with them and to get a sign in your yard ASAP.

 If you want to sell your home for top dollar in the least amount of time, it's important to do the right things in the right order.
 Listing a house is a process, not an event.
-It's important to convert your home from living condition, to showing condition.
+It's important to convert your home from living condition to showing condition.
 You want to hire an agent that will guide you in that process or refer you to someone that can, like a professional home stager.

 There are situations where sellers don't want to do anything to their home and just want to sell it as it is.
 You can do that, but obviously you're not going to make as much money.
 You will need to price your home for quite a bit less than you would if you were willing to prepare it properly.

 The goal when you're selling your home is not to get a sign in your yard as fast as you can.
 The goal is to get to the closing table as fast as you can, and sell your home for the most amount of money in the least amount of time.
-Sometimes it may take a week or two more to get your home on the market if you prepare it properly, but typically if you do the right things in the right order, your home will sell faster and for more money, and you're going to get to the closing table faster.
+Sometimes it may take a week or two more to get your home on the market if you prepare it properly, but typically if you do the right things in the right order, your home will sell faster and for more money, and you're going to get to the closing table and receive your proceeds check faster.

-5. Signing a long term contract with an agent that you cannot get out of if the agent is not performing.
+- 5Signing a long-term contract that you cannot get out of if the real estate agent is not performing.

-Most agents are going to ask you to sign a long term contract, typically four to six months… it varies on the agent.
+Most real estate agents are going to ask you to sign a long-term contract, typically four to six months… it varies.
 Once you sign this contract, you are committed to that agent until the contract expires.
 You're stuck even if you are unhappy with the agents’ performance.